Building Climate Resilience in America’s Smaller Cities and Towns

 Interestingly, small to mid-sized cities and towns are also where the bulk of America’s climate change denial lives.
 Urban areas increasingly are politically liberal while more rural areas tend to be more conservative.

 Unfortunately, whether one believes that climate change is real and that people are causing it tracks closely with political affiliation.
-Yale University’s Partisan Climate Opinion Maps 2016 indicate that 82% of Democrats think climate change is happening compared to 50% of Republicans.
-When the question turns to whether climate change is caused mostly by human activity, 65% of Democrats believe that to be true, vs. 31% of Republicans.
+Yale University’s Program on Climate Change Communication recently published its Politics and Global Warming Report: March 2018.The team’s research indicates that 95% of liberal Democrats and 88% of moderate/conservative Democrats believe that climate change is happening compared to 68% of liberal/moderate Republicans, but only 40% of conservative Republicans.
+When it comes to the question of whether people are causing the problem, those numbers drop, but the relationship still holds – 84% of liberal Democrats believe climate change is caused by human activities compared to only 26% of conservative Republicans.

 The takeaway?
 Democrats tend to think climate change is an important issue that demands action much more than Republicans do, and Democrats tend to be clustered in urban areas.